‘Warhammer: The Old World’- What Point Size Should We Play The Game At?

 There are a lot of point sizes you can play ‘The Old World’ at, but which is the best?
 Let’s talk.

-We’ve all been having a ton of fun playing The Old World.
+We’ve all been having a ton of fun playing The Old World over the last year.
 It’s been great to see the community around this game grow and come together.
 Across the world people are prepping armies and events are getting announced.
-I’ll be hitting up the NOVA Open later this year, as well as some other events, and I’m not alone.
-However the game is still in its early days and people are working to figure things out.
+Over the past year a ton of people have gone to events and played at home.
+However the game is still relatively young and people have been working to figure things out.
 One of the big questions is at just what point size should we play the game?
-Today lets take a look at the major options.
+Today lets take a look at the major options and what people are doing.

 500 Pts- Learning Game